Heiquanjing/CarND-Traffic-Sign-Classifier-Project/writeup_Chao_Liu.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the 3th-4th code cell of the IPython notebook.
+Here are all classes of the German traffic signs.

+![alt text][image1]

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+![alt text][image2]

 ###Design and Test a Model Architecture